fluffynuts/zarro/README.md

 in the root of your repo, for extra tasks that you can access from your npm scripts.

-These can be brand-new functionality you'd like to add to your repo's build system, or you can override existing tasks, if they don't suit you.
+These can be brand-new functionality you'd like to add to your repo's build system, or you can _override existing tasks_, if they don't suit you.
 For example, if the `pack` task doesn't do exactly what you want, copy `pack.js` from `node_modules/zarro/gulp-tasks` into your `local-tasks` folder and modify it to suit you.
 If you find a generic solution to the problem you have which others might find useful or fix a bug, I'd like to know